Support for the RE-Mote board Revision A. More...

 The RE-Mote has built-in support to flash over USB using the BSL.
 Previous versions required to unlock the bootloader by manually pressing the

 reset button, but the current version handles the sequence with an on-board PIC, so automatically unlocks the bootloader upon flashing.

-The RE-Mote in its current Revision A has the following pin-out:
+The RE-Mote Revision A has the following pin-out:

 The RE-Mote uses the Molex 5-pin WM4903-ND male header connector to connect digital sensors based on I2C and SPI protocols, as well as other sensors or actuators you may need to connect.
 The pins are 2.54 mm spaced and the connector has the following pin-out:

 |Board specific configuration of direct mapped ADC. |

 |Board specific definitions for the RE-Mote board Revision A. |

 |Board specific configuration of direct mapped GPIOs. |

 |Peripheral MCU configuration for the RE-Mote board revision A. |